aasthas2022/100-Days-Of-Code-Using-Python/README.md

 - **Looping Constructs for Game Control:**
   - Implemented looping constructs to enable repeated encryption/decryption tasks based on user input.
   - Used while loops to maintain program execution until the user decides to exit.

+## Day 9 - Dictionaries, Nesting and the Secret Auction

+- **Dictionary Basics:**
+  - Introduced the concept of dictionaries in Python as key-value pairs.
+  - Demonstrated adding items to a dictionary and looping through its keys.

+- **Scoring Criteria Program:**
+  - Implemented a program to convert exam scores to grades based on predefined criteria.
+  - Created a new dictionary, `student_grades`, containing student names as keys and their corresponding grades as values.

+- **Nested Dictionaries and Lists:**
+  - Explored nested data structures, such as dictionaries containing lists.
+  - Illustrated how to access and manipulate data within nested structures.

+- **Adding Entries to a Travel Log:**
+  - Developed a function to add new entries for countries visited to a travel log, without directly modifying the log.
+  - Utilized function parameters to accept country name, number of visits, and a list of cities visited.

+- **Secret Auction Program:**
+  - Designed a Python program for a secret auction, prompting bidders for their name and bid amount.
+  - Determined the winner based on the highest bid and printed their name along with the winning bid amount.